 External Conditions, Trends, or Impacts (Student Services): 1.
-The current immigration climate and the lack of an immigration reform has had an impact in our students because they fear if DACA, which provides a work permit and protects them from deportation could be taken away, they would not know what to do.
-For example, they worry about not being able to provide for their families.
-This constant fear at times could affect students' academic and personal well-being.
+The current immigration climate and the lack of an immigration reform has had an impact in our students because they fear if DACA, which provides a work permit and protects them from deportation could be taken away, they could potentially be deported.
+They are not worried just for themselves, but also their families.
+They worry about not being able to pursue the career of their dreams and also about not being able to provide for themselves and their families.
+This constant fear has impacted students' academic and personal well-being.
 Thus we work closely and provide referrals to Health Services on campus as well as Health Clinics, and Law Centers in the area, so they can provide the help they need.
+The Korean Resource Center has been instrumental in providing legal services for our students.